 The investment group Affinity Partners is also involved in the deal.
-The agreement provides for the repurchase of all EA shares, and, according to institutions such as Citigroup, the timing for this is a bit strange.
+The agreement provides for the buyout of all EA shares, and according to institutions such as Citigroup, the timing is a bit strange.

 In an interview with Yahoo Finance, Citigroup Managing Director Jason Bazinet noted: